tModLoader/tModLoader/MigrationGuide_1.4.5.md

 	* For vanilla NPCs talking about vanilla NPCs, use BestiaryGirlTransformed: `TownNPCMood_BeastiaryGirlTransformed.{AffectionLevel}NPC_{OtherNPCInternalName}`
 * `Item.maxStack` now defaults to `Item.CommonMaxStack` (9999) now instead of 1.
 * `FishingAttempt.junk` now exists.
-* `NPCID.Sets.ImmuneToAllBuffs` was removed.
-Continue to use `NPCID.Sets.ImmuneToRegularBuffs` and if immunity to tags effects and tag buffs is desired, additionally set the new `NPCID.Sets.ImmuneToWhipTags`.

 ### Example Mod